Part two of the attempt to regain lost ground was achieved comfortably and at a relative canter.

 The human mind can’t cope with things that are too large, or important, or portentous.
 There comes a point where your brain goes “right, that’s it, I can’t cope.
 I need to bring this thing that’s overwhelming me down to size”.

-Continue reading “I’m bored, now”Author: an old grey dog
+Continue reading “I’m bored, now”Seaside

 Southport, Merseyside